greenmoss/NotOrion/installation.md

        # Download the code.
     cd NotOrion
        # Change to the NotOrion directory.
-    git fetch -a
-    git checkout milestone_3
-       # Current work is happening on branch "milestone_3", so switch to that.
     ./bootstrap.sh
        # This installs all prerequisites.
     source Env/bin/activate